-12.11.1 A physical mark is the point on the ground vertically below the weighted part of the official marker where it comes to rest after falling from the balloon.
+- 12.11.1 A physical mark is the point on the ground vertically below the weighted part of the official marker where it comes to rest after falling from the balloon.
+If the marker has been moved after landing and there is indisputable evidence available showing its original position, measurements will be based on the evidence.
 If the marker is displaced after coming to rest or disappears subsequently from view (e.g. beneath water level), the earliest position an official or observer has seen the marker in ground contact, or having come to rest, will be taken with the accuracy available.
-Same applies if the marker is carried on top of another balloon, automobile, train, etc.
+Same applies if the marker is carried on top of another balloon, automobile, train, etc. - 12.11.2 An electronic mark is a track point identified for scoring purposes.
+The technical details and procedures are defined in Section II.
+If the scoring criteria defined in the TDS are not met, the competitor will not achieve a result in the relevant task. - 12.11.3 If no mark has been achieved the competitor will be scored to their next mark in time or landing position, whichever is best.

-12.11.2 NOT USED